morganbengtsson/dungeon/report/report.rst

    The resulting dungeon after six iterations.

 The results for generating a dungeon procedurally this way are quite positive.
-With only a few basic models it is possible to generate a quite versitale dungeon.
+With only a few basic models it is possible to generate a quite versatile dungeon.
 Many parameters are tweak-able, to quickly get a desired result.
 In contrast to manual modeling, that would take much longer.

 Improvements that could be done are optimizations to the rendering.
 Even more variations in the different entities.
 The room_ could be customized even further for example.
 With more floors, different shapes and materials.
 Procedural methods could have been used even further ,to place or randomize vertex positions in the models to.
 That would be at the cost of performance though.